CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 #### Content Metadata

 Subtrees may also store metadata for tile content.
 Content metadata exists only for available content and is tightly packed by increasing tile index.
 Binary property values are encoded in a compact [*Binary Table Format*](../../specification/Metadata/README.md#binary-table-format) defined by the 3D Metadata Specification and are stored in a property table.
-If the implicit root tile has multiple contents — as supported by `EXT_multiple_contents` — content metadata is stored in multiple property tables.
+If the implicit root tile has multiple contents — as supported by `EXT_multiple_contents` and 3D Tiles 1.1 — content metadata is stored in multiple property tables.

 Content bounding volumes can be provided by content metadata semantics such as `CONTENT_BOUNDING_BOX`, `CONTENT_BOUNDING_REGION`, `CONTENT_BOUNDING_SPHERE`, `CONTENT_MINIMUM_HEIGHT`, and `CONTENT_MAXIMUM_HEIGHT`.